 To test for aphantasia, you can induce binocular rivalry at home and see if there is any correlation between perceptual priming and what you actually perceive.
-If you do not have aphantasia, you will be able to visualize the colour and should find that you are more likely to physically see what you are visualizing in your mind’s eye.
 If you do have aphantasia, then thinking about the colour will not make it any more likely that you will see it.
+If you do not have aphantasia, you will be able to visualize the colour and should find that you’re more likely to physically see the image of the colour you’re imagining.

 How to Conduct Binocular Rivalry Experiment at Home

 You will need a pair of red-blue glasses.
 Old-school 3D theatre glasses should work!
-This will make sure that the red word will only make it through the red lens, and the blue word will only make it through the blue lens.
+This will make sure that the red image will only make it through the red lens, and the blue image will only make it through the blue lens.
 This sends different sensory input to each eye and stimulates binocular rivalry.

 Review the images in this article, where two images are superimposed over each other.
 One image is red and the other is blue.
 Stabilize your head by resting your chin on something sturdy – a stack of books on your table works perfectly!
 Put on the glasses and scroll through the three images in this article.
 Then answer the following question: Which image is more dominant red or blue?
 Record your answers.